Tablet buying guide: Know your needs

 My point is, you're going to need a place to store said content.
 Capacities typically start off at 8GB and are doubled from there, increasing from $50 to $100 each time storage is doubled.

 Some tablets include storage expansion options like microSD cards, which can allow you to increase your storage capacity at a fraction of the cost (32GB microSD cards go for around $20).
+Others include a limited amount of free cloud storage with purchase.
 Also, be aware that the tablet's OS can sometimes take up a good 20 percent of its capacity.
 So, 8GB of storage is never really 8GB of storage.

 DesignTablets are extremely tactile devices, and you'll want to make sure yours feels great in your hands.
 Weight and dimensions play a large part in this, but also balance.
-Some tablets are heavier than others, but they somehow feel lighter.
-Thanks to care being taken to evenly distribute its internal components from the very beginning of the design stage, a heavier tablet can feel better in your hands.
+Two different tablets can share the same weight, yet one somehow feels lighter.
+Thanks to care being taken to evenly distribute its internal components from the very beginning of the design stage, well-designed tablets can feel better in your hands.
 If you can touch a tablet before you buy, you'll greatly increase the likelihood of making an informed purchasing decision.

 Also, make sure there are no jagged edges or sharp corners that tend to dig into your palm while holding the tablet.
-For smaller tablets, you may want to confirm that they'll fit into your pocket or purse, or that they're light enough for your kids to handle without fear of them dropping it.
+For smaller tablets, you may want to confirm that the tablet will fit into your pocket, purse, or fanny pack or that its light enough for your kids to handle without fear of them dropping it.